How to View Gartner’s Financial Bias in Favor of Large Vendors

 Making Sense of Gartner’s Statements Verus the Magic Quadrant Result

-If one looks at the items listed under the strengths area of the SAP profile in this report, most of the issues are related to either SAP’s size (they are the top deployed vendor in the world), or to positive predictions for the future.
-However, how can a vendor with the compromised quality and customer service problems that SAP has in Business Intelligence be listed in this space’s leader category?
-Granted they are just barely a Leader, but they are still in the Leader category.
+If one looks at the items listed under the strengths area of the SAP profile in this report, most of the issues are related to either SAP’s size (they are the top deployed vendor in the world), or to optimistic predictions for the future.
+However, how can a vendor with SAP’s compromised quality and customer service problems in Business Intelligence be listed in this space’s leader category?
+Granted, they are barely a Leader, but they are still in the Leader category.
 On the other hand, The product’s qualities in the Business Intelligence space, so does that simple fact alone make them a Leader?
-Some may say the largest vendor by software sales is the leader, no matter what the quality of the product.
+Some may say the largest vendor by software sales is the leader, no matter the product’s quality.
 It’s not a simple question to answer.
 A marketing person would say SAP is the leader, but a product person like myself would choke at putting SAP high in a Magic Quadrant for Business Intelligence.

 Gartner’s Large Vendor Bias